DaAlbrecht/thesis-TEKO/content/Implementation.typ

 A `Response` is every type that implements the `IntoResponse` trait. axum implements the trait for many common types like `String`, `&str`, `Vec<u8>`, `Json`, and many more.
+#pagebreak()
-But the real magic of axum is the following:
+But the real magic of axum is the demonstrate in the next examples.

 #figure(
 sourcecode()[```rust